-Since the first restrictions on classes like ours came into force, even before the first lockdown, we at LCTKD have been scrupulous in following Government guidance to the letter, and going beyond that to keep our students and Instructors safe.
+Since the first restrictions on classes like ours came into force, even before the first lockdown, we at LCTKD have been scrupulous in following Government guidance, and going beyond that to keep our students and Instructors safe.

-Following the recent lockdowns, we are now moving from on-line to in-person classes once again.
+Following the recent lockdowns, we have now moved from on-line to in-person classes once again.
 Specific details of in-person classes can be found on our website, via our classes page.

 What Is Covid Secure?